-The Funds' Financial Statements for the fiscal year ended December 31, 2023, including the Report of PwC, independent registered public accounting firm, are incorporated by reference to the Funds' Annual Report to Shareholders.
-The Funds' Annual Report is available upon request at no charge by calling 800-GABELLI (800-422-3554) or through the internet at www.gabelli.com.
+The Funds' Financial Statements, including the Report of PwC, independent registered public accounting firm, are incorporated herein by reference to the Funds' Form N-CSR for the fiscal year ended December 31, 2024.
+The Funds' Financial Statements are available upon request at no charge by calling 800-GABELLI (800-422-3554) or through the internet at www.gabelli.com.